syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 * C:\Program Files\Syncfusion\Essential QTP\12.4.0.24\WPF\bin\

->Note: By Default QTP supports higher Framework version installed in your machine.
-When you want to make use of SfDataGrid in a lower framework version, you need to copy and paste the SfGridQTP.WPF DLL in preferred locations._
+N> By Default QTP supports higher Framework version installed in your machine.
+When you want to make use of SfDataGrid in a lower framework version, you need to copy and paste the SfGridQTP.WPF DLL in preferred locations._ DLL Copy Location: C:\Program Files\Syncfusion\Essential QTP\12.4.0.24\WPF\bin\ DLL Paste Location: C:\Program Files\HP\QuickTestProfessional\data\Extensibility\WPF\Syncfusion
->
-> DLL Copy Location: C:\Program Files\Syncfusion\Essential QTP\12.4.0.24\WPF\bin\
->
-> DLL Paste Location: C:\Program Files\HP\QuickTestProfessional\data\Extensibility\WPF\Syncfusion